 The classical mathematical transient heat-conduction solution predicts an initial infinite heat transfer to the MHF, where, in reality, a short period of film boiling will transition into the nucleate boiling regime.
 The rate of boiling falls off as temperature is conducted from deeper into the pavement, as shown in Figure 2 (blue curve).
 The cumulative amount of hydrofluoric acid vaporized is shown by the red curve.

 And, this doesn’t include HF evaporation from the surface of the spill, which will happen even without an elevated pavement temperature.
+The drop in the evaporating MHF temperature towards wet-bulb pulls heat out of even ambient-temperature pavement and enhances the heat transfer from elevated-temperature pavement.
 This will be the subject of another blog post.
+For a preview, watch this experiment on the thermodynamics of evaporation of a highly volatile liquid like MHF.

 Notes about the Mathematical Model and the Solution